 What is salmeterol?

 Salmeterol is a medication used for the treatment of asthma and chronic obstructive pulmonary disease (COPD).
 It is in a class of medications called beta2-agonists.
 Beta2-agonists are bronchodilators, meaning that they help to open the airways in the lungs.
 Salmeterol is a long-acting beta2-agonist taken by breathing it into the lungs (by inhalation).
 It is used together with an inhaled corticosteroid to treat asthma.
-For information on inhaled corticosteroids, see the MotherToBaby fact sheet Inhaled Corticosteroids and Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/inhaled-corticosteroids-icss-pregnancy/pdf/.
+For information on inhaled corticosteroids, see the MotherToBaby fact sheet at https://mothertobaby.org/fact-sheets/inhaled-corticosteroids-icss-pregnancy/pdf/.

 I just found out that I am pregnant.
 Should I stop using my salmeterol inhaler?

-No. You should not stop taking any medications without first talking with your healthcare provider.
-It is important to think about the benefits of controlling asthma symptoms during pregnancy.
+Talk with your healthcare provider before making any changes to your medications.
+It is important to control asthma symptoms during pregnancy.
 Untreated asthma increases the chance for complications for both mother and baby.
-For more information, please see the MotherToBaby fact sheet Asthma in Pregnancy at https://mothertobaby.wpengine.com/fact-sheets/asthma-and-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet on asthma at https://mothertobaby.org/fact-sheets/asthma-and-pregnancy/pdf/.

 Salmeterol has been considered a medication of choice if long-acting beta agonist treatment is needed during pregnancy.
 If a woman’s asthma was well-controlled with salmeterol before pregnancy, it may be recommended to continue using it during pregnancy.
 It is important to talk with your healthcare provider about your options for controlling your asthma during pregnancy.

-Can taking salmeterol during pregnancy cause other pregnancy complications?
+Could taking salmeterol in the second or third trimester cause other pregnancy complications?

-There are currently no data to suggest a father’s use of salmeterol at the time of conception increases the risk for birth defects.
+There are no studies looking at possible risks to a pregnancy when the father uses salmeterol.
+Little to no inhaled salmeterol gets into a person’s blood.
+So, effects on a man’s fertility or on his partner’s pregnancy are not expected.
 In general, exposures that fathers have are unlikely to increase risks to a pregnancy.
-For more information, please see the MotherToBaby fact sheet Paternal Exposures and Pregnancy at: https://mothertobaby.wpengine.com/fact-sheets/paternal-exposures-pregnancy/pdf/.
+For more information, please see the MotherToBaby fact sheet Paternal Exposures at: https://mothertobaby.org/fact-sheets/paternal-exposures-pregnancy/pdf/.

 - Committee on Drugs.
 American Academy of Pediatrics.
 2001.
 The transfer of drugs and other chemicals into human milk.
 Pediatrics 108:776-789.